Here are your options for celebrating New Year’s Eve and New Year’s Day in Paris restaurants.

 You can also consult our guide to celebrating Christmas in Paris restaurants, or our schedule of which Paris restaurants will be closing for the holidays.

 New Year’s Eve (December 31)

-- Le Meurice – for 980€ not including drinks, the menu includes sea scallops with white Alba truffles, duck foie gras with black truffles, langoustines, turbot with caviar, lobster with pumpkin and black truffle, poularde with truffles, Brie de Meaux with truffles (are you sensing a theme?) and desserts.
+- Le Meurice - Now that Ducasse has taken over the kitchens at Le Meurice, their NYE menu price has also been raised to 1200€, or 220€ more than last year for the exact same menu.
+Not including drinks, the menu features sea scallops with white Alba truffles, duck foie gras with black truffles, langoustines with Chardonnay sauce, turbot with caviar, lobster with pumpkin and black truffle, poularde with truffles, Brie de Meaux with truffles and desserts.

-Very Expensive (more than 175€ without wine)
+Very Expensive (more than 200€ without wine)

 Expensive (more than 90€ without wine)

 - Au Clocher de Montmartre – For 99€ including a a glass of Champagne, a bottle of wine and bottled water, Au Clocher de Montmartre is offering a New Year’s Eve menu with a choice of foie gras or comté ravioli served in a velvety pumpkin soup with a truffle emulsion, filet of sea bass or guinea fowl with mushrooms, and a choice between two Buche de Nöel.
 Also includes coffee and mignardises.
 Prepayment required.
 Reserve online.